 If you’re short on time (or budget) the homepage is a great place to start making changes.
 Your homepage is likely your most visited page and the one that visitors reach first.
 As such, it’s vital that this page make the best first impression and help visitors find exactly what they’re after.

 Starting with your home page will allow you to test how your visitors respond to each of the changes in this list, and whether or not they truly represent a quick win for your company.

 2. Use Popups to Drive Immediate Action

-On of the most effective ways to gain the attention of your visitors is to hit them with a popup on arrival.
-If there is a certain action you want them to take or a direction you want them headed in, this is your chance to get them a nudge.
+One of the most effective ways to gain the attention of your visitors is to hit them with a popup on arrival.
+If there is a certain action you want them to take or a direction you want them headed in, this is your chance to give them a nudge.

 For example, if you’re trying to build your email list and looking to convert your visitors into leads by capturing their contact info, you may find it more effective to hit them with a popup for your new downloadable content offer than it would be to simply leave it up to them to find another CTA or your Resources page.

-The point is that popups are extremely easy to implement and take very little time, but can have a dramatic impact on conversion rates.
+The point is, popups are extremely easy to implement and take very little time but can have a dramatic impact on conversion rates.
 We can’t think of a better way to define a quick win.